3n0ugh/Python-Notes/18-Modules.md

 - Defining Modules
 	- We can see all modules with os.\_\_file__. (except writing with C.)
-	- Modules are also a programming files.
+	- Modules are also programming files.
 While we are defining a module, Just creating a programming file.
-	- While we are importing our defining module, go the directory is our creating programming file and open a exculisive shell here then use import command.
+	- While we are importing our defining module, go the directory is our creating programming file and open an exclusive shell here then, use the import command.

 - Path of Modules (:>)
-	- If we want to import our modules from any directory, we can add the directory to sys.path or copy/move to the directory which including in sys.path.
+	- If we want to import our modules from any directory, we can add the directory to the sys.path or copy/move to the directory which is contained in the sys.path.

 - Module's Attributes
 	- \_\_import__ : We can importing modules with that command in loops or programms.
 And we can't use that modules after it works finished.
 Also we can't use another attributes and functions.
 If we want to use them, we need to match with a variable like